 Have you ever heard of hygge?
 This lifestyle trend is changing the way that many people think about their home and work lives.
-Pronounced "hue-guh," hygge comes from Denmark, and is more of a feeling than an actual, concrete thing.
-Hygge is a state of being or, more precisely perhaps, it is a mood.
-It is a different way of looking at things and a way to slow down and appreciate the good things in life.
+Pronounced "hue-guh," the trend harkens from Denmark and represents more of a feeling than anything concrete.
+Hygge is a state of being or, more precisely perhaps, it is a mood; a different way of looking at the world that encourages slowing down and appreciating the good things in life.

-Hygge is a Danish and Norwegian term that means a cozy, comfortable feeling.
-This feeling could be much like the one you get while sipping hot cocoa around the fire with your family on a cold Christmas night.
-The word comes from a Danish word that loosely translates to "to give comfort, joy and/or courage."
-It is a gentle frame of mind that is now being used as inspiration for everything from home decor to the way one lives one's life.
+Hygge is a Danish and Norwegian term that describes a cozy, comfortable feeling much like the one you get while sipping hot cocoa around the fire with your family on a cold Christmas night.
+The word loosely translates from the Danish word meaning "to give comfort, joy, or courage."
+It is a gentle frame of mind that is now being used as inspiration for everything from home decor to how people live their lives.

 Hygge has long been a way of life for those living in Denmark.
 In 2016, though, it became a trend in the United Kingdom.
-UK residents were inspired by books were published on the topic, and made the mass decision to incorporate the idea into their daily lives.
-In 2017, the trend made it to America.
-People began to post about hygge on Twitter, Instagram, and Facebook, and several more books were published in America.
+UK residents were inspired by books published on the topic and made the mass decision to incorporate the idea into their daily lives.
+In 2017, the trend caught the imaginations of Americans.
+People began to post about hygge on social media, and several more books were published here.
 The concept was even featured a few times in The New York Times.

 Hygge is basically synonymous with comfort.
 Are you comfortable lounging around at home in your sweatpants and a baggy t-shirt?
 Then that's hygge for you.
 Love sitting on the couch under a blanket, binge-watching Netflix series?
 That's hygge, too.
 Hygge can also be applied to places in your house, like a special hygge nook that is made for just sitting and being warm and cozy.
 It can even apply to furniture, like your favorite couch or armchair.